werf/werf/docs/_includes/reference/cli/werf_kubectl_config_delete_cluster.md

             The name of the kubeconfig user to use --username=''
-            Username for basic authentication to the API server --warnings-as-errors=false
+            Username for basic authentication to the API server -v, --v=0
+            number for the log level verbosity
+      --vmodule=
+            comma-separated list of pattern=N settings for file-filtered logging (only works for
+            the default text log format)
+      --warnings-as-errors=false
             Treat warnings received from the server as errors and exit with a non-zero exit code
 ```